 Duncroft, Staines, Middlesex

-The Duncroft Approved School was established in 1945 in the former Duncroft Manor on Moor Lane, Staines, Middlesex.
+On 20 October 1948, the Duncroft Approved School was certified for operation at the former Duncroft Manor on Moor Lane, Staines, Middlesex.
 The School, which was run by the National Association for Mental Health (NAMH, known as Mind since 1972), could accommodate 34 Senior Girls aged from 15 to 17 and who were classed as intelligent and emotionally disturbed.

 In 1973, the School became an Assisted Status Community Home with Education (CHE) run in conjunction with Hounslow London Borough Council.
 In 1976, Barnardo's took over the running of the establishment.